 Volunteer Visitor Hosts

 If you enjoy interacting with visitors from near and far, both young and old, and have on average one afternoon/four hours to spare per month we would love to hear from you.
-Benefits include working alongside likeminded local people; free tickets to Couldrey House-generated events; and two volunteer-only events each year.
+Benefits include working alongside likeminded local people, complimentary tickets to Couldrey House generated events and two volunteer thank you events each year.

 Group or Education Tours

-Group visits to Couldrey House with a half-hour (seated) introductory talk by a volunteer host can be arranged for a small additional charge ($1 per person), with a further charge ($4 per person) if you would like a light morning tea.
+Group visits to Couldrey House with a half-hour (seated) introductory talk by a volunteer host are charged at $10 per person, with a further charge ($5 per person) if you would like a light morning or afternoon tea.
+We encourage tour groups to come outside of our public opening hours of 1-4pm if possible.

 Feedback & Reviews